-The Nova Scotia Barristers’ Society's Hearing Committee will hold a hearing, at a date and time to be determined, respecting charges against Stephanie Adele England (‘Adele England’), a suspended member of the Society since April 2016.
+The Hearing Committee of the Nova Scotia Barristers’ Society will hold a hearing, at a date and time to be determined, respecting charges against Jason Boudrot, a suspended member of the Society since October 2018.

 Hearings are open to the public, in accordance with Section 44(1) of the Legal Profession Act.